 • Trip cancellation and interruption insurance

-Here are all the ways you can redeem your cash back:
+Here are some ways you can redeem your cash back:

 • Gift cards